batfish/batfish/questions/Parameters.md

 A specification for interfaces in the network.

 * Interface name or a regex over the names indicate interfaces on all nodes in the network with that name or matching regex.
-For example, `Ethernet0/1` includes all filters with that name and `/Ethernet0/` includes all filters whose names contain 'Ethernet0'.
+For example, `Ethernet0/1` includes all interfaces with that name and `/Ethernet0/` includes all interfaces whose names contain 'Ethernet0'.

 * `@connectedTo(ipSpec)` indicates all interfaces with configured IPv4 networks that overlap with specified IPs (see [`ipSpec`](#ip-specifier))